ThinkInvis/RoR2-Admiral/ModMeta/README.md

 A new Utility skill variant (same slot as Orbital Probe).
 Summons a jump pad and its target within 100 m.
 Lasts 20 seconds, recharges in 30 seconds; anyone, friend or foe, can trigger the jump pad within this time.

-Unlock by hitting a fast-moving target with an Orbital Probe.
+Unlock by near-directly hitting a fast-moving target with an Orbital Probe.

 ### Orbital Supply Beacon

 Now usable in every Hidden Realm, except for Bazaar.

 All beacons are no longer limited to one use per stage.
 Instead, they have individual cooldowns and lifetimes.

+Beacons are 50% resistant to cooldown reduction (including Bandolier and Brainstalks), and can never have increased max stock.

 The energy meter above some original beacons now exists on all of them as an indicator of time remaining.

 #### Beacon: Healing